tarmstrong/longcv/bio.md

   * I didn't have that much code to write, so I mostly used git for tracking fiction that I was writing at the time.
 * The internet told me that CS students who learned Java were useless and CS students who learned Python got jobs, so I learned Python.
   * The python tutorial I read was [Dive Into Python][diveinto]
-  * This taught me a lot of fundamental programming concepts, like control strucutres, Object-oriented programming (though I didn't understand why OOP was useful).
+  * This taught me a lot of fundamental programming concepts, like control structures, Object-oriented programming (though I didn't understand why OOP was useful).
   * Perhaps more importantly than that, it taught me how to access documentation, how to find libraries that would help me build what I wanted, etc.
   * It also taught me about unit testing, although it took me several years before I found tests more useful than painful.